raspiblitz/raspiblitz/README.md

 * [Can I directly connect the RaspiBlitz with my laptop?](FAQ.md#can-i-directly-connect-the-raspiblitz-to-my-laptop)
 * [I connected my HDD, but it still says 'Connect HDD' on the display?](FAQ.md#i-connected-my-hdd-but-it-still-says-connect-hdd-on-the-display)

-When everything boots up correctly, you should see the local IP address of your RaspiBlitz on the LCD panel.
+When everything boots up correctly (one reboot is normal), you should finally see the local IP address of your RaspiBlitz on the LCD panel.

 - [How do I find the IP address when running without a display?](FAQ.md#how-do-i-find-the-ip-address-when-running-without-a-display)